alopezprlp/kidsdev/README.md

-This is an example of e-commerce made in Nextjs v13.4.4
+This is an example of e-commerce no responsive made in Nextjs v13.4.4

 ## Getting Started